sofvanh/MindMeld/README.md

 # MindMeld

-Install dependencies for both the frontend and the backend by running `npm run install:all` in the root folder.
-Then run `npm start` to run both projects concurrently.
+`npm run install:all` to install dependencies for both the frontend and the backend

+`npm run dev` to run both projects in dev mode

+`npm start` to create builds and run both projects in prod mode